Monday, May 10

 is key to maintaining your professional skills, and as with pursuing any goal it helps to have a plan.
 In this case a professional development plan.
 When creating your development plan it is important to select the right skills to focus on.
 When selecting skills to train ask the following questions.

-Focusing on Strengths or Weaknesses?
+Strengths or Weaknesses?

-Focusing on Task or People Skills?
+Task or People Skills?

 • What's more important, hard skills or soft skills?